ChirikjianLab/Marching-Primitives/README.md

 ### Preparing SDF from meshes
 If you do not have SDF files but want to test the algorithm, we have a simple script [mesh2sdf_preparation](/mesh2sdf_preparation) to generate SDF from meshes.
 The script is based on this [package](https://github.com/wang-ps/mesh2sdf).
 The mesh file will be first transformed to be watertight so that a valid SDF can be extracted.
-To run the script, first run
+To run the script, first install dependency
 ```
 pip install mesh2sdf
 ```